-When the ESRS-A motor examination could not be performed (e.g., when the visit was performed via telephone with no video component) then no scoring of symptoms was to be completed.
-The clinical interview questions were to be asked for all symptom areas in order to obtain information about the presence and severity of involuntary movements experienced by the patient and this was to be documented in the source record.
-The clinical significance of any symptoms was to be evaluated by the investigator and the adverse event page updated when new or worsening symptoms were reported.
+When the ESRS-A motor examination cannot be performed (e.g., when the visit is performed via telephone with no video component) then no scoring of symptoms is to be completed.
+The clinical interview questions are to be asked for all symptom areas in order to obtain information about the presence and severity of involuntary movements experienced by the patient and this is to be documented in the source record.
+The clinical significance of any symptoms is to be evaluated by the Investigator, and the adverse event page updated when new or worsening symptoms are reported.